risk-first/website/introduction/Risk-Theory.md

 Sometimes, it's better to skip these, and just figure out a Risk Score.
 This is because if you think about "impact", it implies a definite, discrete event occurring, or not occurring, and asks you then to consider the probability of that occurring.

-**Risk-First** takes a view that risks are a continuous quantity, more like _money_ or _water_:  by taking an action before delivering a project you might add a degree of [Schedule Risk](Schedule-Risk), but decrease the [Production Risk](Production-Risk) later on by a greater amount.
+**Risk-First** takes a view that risks are a continuous quantity, more like _money_ or _water_:  by taking an action before delivering a project you might add a degree of [Schedule Risk](Schedule-Risk), but decrease the [Operational Risk](Operational-Risk) later on by a greater amount.

 ## Graphical Analysis